flemingsyaifullah/testapp/README.md

 2. Please give implementation to the abstract method.
-The implementation is just to migrate existing method CarListing (public ActionResult CarListing()) which is currently still implemented at controller (HomeController).
+The implementation is just to migrate existing method CarListing (public ActionResult CarListing()) whereas currently still implemented at controller (HomeController).
 There is no logic update

 3. Please create new class (CarExpiration) inherited from Car class then add 2 fields : PlateNumberExpiredDate (datetime) and IsTheCarCanBeSold(bool).
 Please note we can not update/modify directly Car & CarManufacturer classes because they are root class.